by Mike Shea on 12 September 2016

 As DMs, we can start by using these guidelines and then tweak them as we need once we know more about the actual strength of our groups.

 We built these encounter building guidelines to make your life easier when putting together a battle.
-Keep these numbers in your head: For monsters with a challenge rating of 1/4 the character's level, use two monsters per character.
-For monsters with a challenge rating of 1/3 the character's level, use one monster per character.
-For monsters with a challenge rating of 3/4 the character's level, use one monster per two characters.
-For monsters with a challenge rating equal to or above the character's level, use one monster per four characters.
-With that in your head you can quickly build a roughly balanced encounter for a challenging fight.
+Keep the numbers above in your head so you can quickly build a roughly balanced encounter for a challenging fight.
 Tweak to suit these guidelines to match the skills of your players and the power of your characters and focus your attention on the grand story of the game you share together.

 If you enjoyed this article, you might enjoy the Lazy Dungeon Master and Sly Flourish's Fantastic Locations.
 You can also support this site by using these links to purchase the D&D Starter Set, Players Handbook, Monster Manual, or Dungeon Master's Guide.